shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 By enabling encoded sizing labels, you may get visual help on how your layout is structured:

+TODO

+Start with the _Blank UI_ example if you would like to experiment from scratch.

+You can click blocks on the visual preview to edit their properties.
+Or, especially for the cases when the block is zero-size or hidden below being compltely covered by its children, you can  navigate using the Properties panel.
+For every child there is _Go_ button to switch to this child, and whene you're there, there are _Parent_ (which allows you to switch to the parent of this particular child) and _Root_ (which allows you to switch to the only one parent for all this layout) buttons.
+If they are both disabled, you're already at root.
+If _Parent_ is disabled, then you're on the top level.

+There's another, third way, to navigate: If you open the _Code & Tree_ panel on the bottom side of the screen, there's a tab with fully navigatable tree.
+Just click on any leaf and there you have switched to it.

+The first tab on this panel, _Code_,  contains the generated code for current layout.

+Both tree view and code are instantly updated whenever you change something in the layout.
+Same way as the visual preview, obviously :).

+TODO JSON

 ## Examples

 You could've been bored enough to this point, so I decided to give you more examples and illustrate them with Kanji structure.

 Kanji are japanese hieroglyphs and they can be recursive in a sense: they can contain other hieroglyphs and be treated as a whole, but there are only few certain ways to lay them out and the recursion doesn't go deeper than one level.
+(Could it be called a recursion this way though?)

 The element that can be reused inside other characters is called _radical_.

 ### Kanji

 #### Kanji.
 A single sole character / radical:

 #### Kanji.
 Two (or more) characters aside: